Inside SDCC: Part 1 – Mastering the New Z80 ABI

 Return Values

-Return Type | Return Method | Registers Used | Notes |
+| Return Type | Return Method | Registers Used | Notes |

 uint8_t / char |

-Register | L |
+Register | A |

-Returned in low byte of HL Only L is significant |
+Returned in low byte of HLOnly L is significant |

 uint16_t / int |

-Register | HL |
+Register | DE |

 Full 16-bit result in HL |